matthew-puku/monster-smash/README.md

 ## Testing

 Rigorous user input testing was conducted to capture as many instances of edge cases as possible.
 A detailed listing of test cases can be reviewed [here](https://docs.google.com/spreadsheets/d/1XyPPReGf2S60YSt3XIqf5JUpHT3cRB2FRkK1rHgxnoI/edit#gid=0).

+Due to the time constraints of the project, user acceptance testing was not conducted.
+However, during the iterative development process, smaller unit testing was conducted with each new feature added.

 ![alt_text](https://github.com/matthew-puku/monster-smash/blob/master/images/method_test_example.png)